lilca/tEXT-iNSERTEr/README.md

 ===

 tEXT-iNSERTEr includes `tir` and `tirc`.
-`tir` is a execute file for inserting the data of specified file into the specified place of a input file.
+`tir` is a tool for inserting the text data of reference file into the specified place of a input file.
-`tirc` is a shell script for building Makefile of specified tir-file with using `tir` command.
+`tirc` is tool for building Makefile of specified tir-file with using `tir` command.

 Copyright
 ===